oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 ```
 create-domain.sh
 ```
-A correct values for weblogicDomainStoragePath will meet the following requirements
+A correct value for weblogicDomainStoragePath will meet the following requirements
 * owned by the user that started the operator
 * exists
 * is a directory